-Naracoorte is the agricultural hub for the Region, and is the home of South Australia's only World Heritage Listed Site - The Naracoorte Caves.
+Naracoorte is the agricultural hub for the Region, and is the home of South Australia's only World Heritage Listed Site - The Naracoorte Caves, a key driving of visitation to the Region.
 Nearby Lucindale is small rural community most well-known for hosting the annual South East Field Days.